Are you new to Git or need an introduction into the version control software?

 Once you have Git installed, you can set your e-mail address and username.
 This information will be saved in the Git configuration at the machine level and will also be used for each of the repositories you create locally.

-To set your username and e-mail, open a terminal window and execute the two following commands (replace the highlighted text with your username or e-mail):
+To set your username and e-mail, open a terminal window and execute the two following commands:

 In this section, we'll go over the role of repositories in the software development process, clone an existing GitHub repository, create a new GitHub repository, and add files to an existing GitHub repository.